Mo - Do: 8 - 16 Uhr

-The aim of the program is to provide general and complementary education in the field of mechanical engineering and economics.
-In these areas of knowledge, a double qualification should be achieved.
-In the first two years of study, students should primarily create a sound basis for theoretical and applied knowledge.
-In the third year of study, students should learn the necessary skills and practical skills that will enable successful interdisciplinary and team-oriented occupational activity in the field of industrial engineering.
-By choosing a subject from a broader range of disciplines and by choosing a specific field in Business Administration, students can acquire an individual training profile according to their personal interests. .
+The goal of the degree program is to provide a general and complementary education in the fields of mechanical engineering and economics.
+A double qualification is intended to be achieved in these areas of knowledge.
+In the first two years of study, students are primarily expected to acquire a sound basis for theoretical and applied knowledge.
+In the third year of study, students are intended to learn the required technical knowledge and practical skills that permit a successful interdisciplinary and team-oriented career in the field of industrial engineering.
+By choosing a subject from a broader range of disciplines and by choosing a special field in business administration, students can acquire an individual training profile according to their personal interests.

-All in all, the bachelor’s program, taking into account the requirements of the professional world, should provide students with the necessary basic knowledge, relevant methods and abilities to such a degree, that they will be able to work independently as industrial engineers in mechanical engineering or other sectors of the economy as well as in scientific fields.
-At the same time, students are introduced to the current state of knowledge and discovery in this occupational field, in order to be able to continue their studies in a master’s program.
+Overall, the bachelor’s program, taking into account the requirements of the professional world, is intended to provide students with the necessary basic knowledge, relevant methods and skills to such a degree that they will be able to work independently as industrial engineers in mechanical engineering or other sectors of the economy, as well as in scientific fields.
+At the same time, students are introduced to the current state of knowledge and expertise in this professional field, so that they can continue their studies in a master’s degree program.

 Subject examination regulations/degree plans/module handbooks/internship regulations

 Subject examination regulations (FPOs) define the basic structures of a degree program (e.g. admission requirements and contents to be studied).
 The current version of an FPO automatically applies to students when enrolling in the first semester of study.
 This means that, even if the FPO changes during the course of your studies, the original version in effect at the time of enrollment still applies (provided that said FPO does not expire).

 The respective degree plan contains the recommended exemplary course of studies in the individual subjects and is part of an FPO.